napari/docs/docs/naps/9-multiple-canvases.md

 :Type: Standards Track
 ```

+## Definitions

+In order to facilitate discussion - this NAP will use the following definitions.

+*Viewer* - Currently maps basically 1:1 to the napari application main window, including canvas(es), dims sliders, layer list, layer controls, and dock widgets.
+Related is the `ViewerModel`, a class in napari that maintains the state of the Viewer.

+*Canvas* - The main napari data view (2D rectangle) where 2D or 3D slice data is displayed, and additional data views displayed within a single Viewer window.
+This NAP is in part an attempt to formaize this concept, and as noted proposes a related `CanvasModel` class in napari to hold the state of a Canvas.

+*Layer* - The base unit of the napari image data model.
+A `ViewerModel` maintains an ordered list of Layers that it may display on its Canvas.

+*Layer Slice* - A subset of data from a Layer, reduced to 2D or 3D (via slicing) for visualization.
+This again is a general conecpt that this NAP proposes to formalize as a napari class (or set of classes paired with the Layer types).

+*Visual* - The corresponding visual representation of a Layer Slice displayed on a Canvas.
+The specific visual is determined by the Layer (and Layer Slice) type.

+Note that [VisPy](https://vispy.org/) (the current backend for all napari visuals) has its own specific definitions for some of these or related concepts, such as [`Canvas`](https://vispy.org/api/vispy.app.canvas.html#module-vispy.app.canvas) and [`ViewBox`](https://vispy.org/api/vispy.scene.widgets.viewbox.html#module-vispy.scene.widgets.viewbox).
+Where necessary to refer to these concepts in this NAP (or discussion), such concepts will be qualified accordingly (for example: "a VisPy Canvas").

 ## Abstract

 Current napari architecture supports a single canvas (viewbox) per viewer (window).
 Simultaneously showing multiple views of the same data generally necessitates opening an entirely new napari viewer window or low-level work with Qt widgets and private napari APIs.
 This wastes resources (primarily memory) and complicates interaction.

 ## Motivation and Scope
-The ability to view n-D data from multiple perspectives is a common feature request, and has proved useful in many other tools for data exploration and analysis.
+The ability to view n-D data from multiple perspectives (or different data from the *same* perspective -- for example side-by-side segmentations) is a common feature request, and has proved useful in many other tools for data exploration and analysis.
 Here is a sampling of issues requesting support and discussing potential implementations:

 * [#5348](https://github.com/napari/napari/issues/5348) Multicanvas viewer
 * [#2338](https:////github.com/napari/napari/issues/2338) Multicanvas API Thoughts